Visiting Student Freshers

 If you have any queries about financial matters, please contact our Student Finance Officer.

 For students coming from outside the UK, the University provides a useful guide on how to open a UK bank account.
 You can find this on the main University website (in the section on the right hand side titled ‘related documents’).

 The regulations on bringing money into the UK are explained on the UK government website.

 Bank account details form

 There will be times during your study when the College may need to make a payment to you (e.g. payment of prizes, returning deposits etc) and holding your bank details enables this process to happen smoothly.
 If you can return this form before you start, it will save you filling it in in the future.
 However, if you don’t know your bank details yet, please don’t fill in this form.
 You will receive information about how to return this form to us in due course.
-You can upload the completed form using the St Peter’s College Submission Portal (go to ‘Freshers’ and then select the appropriate form).
+You can upload the completed form using the St Peter’s College Submission Portal (go to ‘Freshers’ and then select 'Bank Details').

 BEFORE YOU ARRIVE IN OXFORD:

 - Contact email@example.com as soon as possible if you want or need to arrive before Sunday 3 October.